 Angel in general is a supernatural being depicted as benevolent to mankind in various religions and mythologies.
-Angels are celestial beings who act as intermediaries between God and humanity.
-Their roles are carrying out tasks of God as assigned to them by Him.
-They are invisible to humans while there are various views on them according to theology, religious traditions and philosophy, and mythology but we may reflect to that what has been spelled out in the Quran being the final guidance for humanity not to exceed our limits.
+Angels are celestial beings who act as intermediaries between God and humanity, while their roles are carrying out tasks of God as assigned to them by Him.
+They are invisible to humans while there are various views on them according to theology, religious traditions and philosophy, and mythology but we may reflect to that what has been spelled out in the Quran being the final edition of scripture for humanity not to exceed our limits.
 Angels are another kind of creature created by God, known to mankind, and they are dwelling in the heavenly spheres (6: 111 & 158, 2:210).
 However, the term “angel” has also been expanded to various notions of spirits or figures found in different religious traditions:

-[6:111] And if we had sent down the angels to them, and the dead spoke to them, and we had gathered everything before them, they would not believe except that God wills.
-But most of them are ignorant.
+[6:111] And if we had sent down the angels to them, and the dead had spoken to them, and we had gathered everything before them, they would not have done to believe except that God wills.
+But most of them to be ignorant.

-[6:158] Are they waiting until that the angels come to them, or your Lord comes, or some signs of your Lord come?
-The day the signs of your Lord come, it will not profit a soul to its faith, if it had not believed before, or earned any good through its faith.
+[6:158] Are they waiting until that comes to them the angels, or comes your Lord, or comes any of your Lord’s signs?
+The day comes any of your Lord’s signs, it will not benefit a soul of its faith, if it had not believed before, or had earned any good through its faith.
 Say, “Wait, we are also waiting.”

-[2:210] Are they waiting until God to come to them in shadows of the clouds and (all) the angels while the matter is predetermined?
-And to God all the matters are to be returned.
+[2:210] Are they waiting until comes to them God in shadows of the clouds and (all) the angels while the matter has been decided?
+And to God all the matters are returned.

 Angels are created from Fire